Damnerz/PrBOOMplus-ENHANCED-3ds/README.md

 What is a source port ?

-For simple a source port is a software based on the source code of a game engine (linuxdoom 1.10) like the Doom Engine also called Id Tech 1 it's basically Doom 1, Doom 2 and many others licensed games like Hexen, Heretic etc.
+For simple a source port is a software based on the source code of a game engine (linuxdoom 1.10) like the Doom Engine also called Id Tech 1 it's basically Doom 1, Doom 2 and many others licensed games like Hexen, Heretic, Blood, Duke Nukem 3D etc.

-A source port allows the game to be played on operating systems and computing platforms with which the game was originally compatible.
+A source port allows the game to be played on operating systems and computing platforms with which the game wasn't originally compatible.

 #### The Homebrew language :

 What is a homebrew ?

 In the easyest way to say it a homebrew is a game/software made by the hobbyists for proprietary video game consoles which are not intended to be user-programable.

-## How to be contributors on this project ?
+## How to be a contributors on this project ?

  Everyone can be a contributors and can contribute to this open-source project.
 You can submit some logos, some sprites, some maps (Why Not), some code/scripts, some mods/wads/pk3 or just some texts.
 You don't need to be experiemented to contribute to this project.
 To share your ideas you have the github channel and the discord channel too.
 You don't a big devices to help to create this software/homebrew port.
 Keep in mind that everything will be checked to avoid problems and that we will have to be convinced to add your ideas, such things as a vote or an event in the community would be appreciated you can choose.

-## About the feedback, ideas and that type of things ?
+## About the feedback, ideas *etc*

-About the feedback, so you can discuss about on the project in the discussion channel of PrBoom-Plus-ENHANCED on the Github.
+About the feedback, so you can discuss about on the project in the discussion channel of PrBoom-Plus-Enhanced on the Github.
 There are differents channels to talk for the purpose.

 - https://github.com/Damnerz/PrBOOMplus-ENHANCED-3ds/discussions

-Or just click on this link: - https://discord.gg/Xw9DEsbZdj Its the discord server of PrBOOMplus-ENHANCED a way to bring the community together.
+Or just click on this link: - https://discord.gg/Xw9DEsbZdj Its the discord server of PrBoom-plus-Enhanced a way to bring the community together.

 Give us a lot of bugs and a way to reproduce their behaviors, with explainations.
 Give us some syntax errors.
+We need your help.

 ## Nintendo 3DS :

-So you are in the Readme.md file for the Nintendo 3ds version of PrBOOMplus-ENHANCED ENHANCED.
+So you are in the Readme.md file for the Nintendo 3ds version of PrBoom-Plus-Enhanced.

-So PrBOOMplus-ENHANCED gonna be port on the Nintendo 3ds Familly system (old and new models) as a Homebrew free but the originals wadfiles of DOOM are not provided.
+So PrBoom-Plus-Enhanced gonna be port on the Nintendo 3ds Familly system (old and new models) as a Homebrew free but the originals wadfiles of DOOM are not provided.
 Get DOOM.wad DOOM2.wad get them on GOG.com or Steam.com (links below)
-Unless you can have the freDoom wadfiles for free : freedoom1.wad, freedoom2.wad and FreeDM on the official github/website. freedoom is a version of Doom free and libre with some tweaks and it's under the GNU General Public License (GPL).
+Unless you can have the FreeDoom wadfiles for free : freedoom1.wad, freedoom2.wad and FreeDM on the official github/website.
+FreeDoom is a version of Doom free and libre with some tweaks and it's under the GNU General Public License (GPL).

 Here you find the different models of Nintendo 3DS that you can buy on the market and the different abbreviations that you may encounter in a discussion.